felixrieseberg/peer-review-bot/README.md

 # Peer Review Bot
+A little Node.js bot checking GitHub Pull Requests for peer reviews, automatically labeling and merging PRs appropriately.
+We at Microsoft built it to automatically label blog posts pull requests, which have to receive peer reviews before they are merged into the code base.

-A little bot Node.js checking Microsoft's case studies for peer reviews.
-It'll watch a repository for pull requests - and label them either as 'needs-peer-review' or as 'peer-reviewed', depending on how many people have commented with a reassuring 'LGTM!'.
+The bot responds to GitHub web hooks and labels pull requests either as 'needs-peer-review' or as 'peer-reviewed', depending on how many people have commented with a reassuring 'LGTM!'.

 #### Configuration
 To configure this little bot, go check out `config.js` and either change the file or set environment variables.
 Here are the properties: